By Richard Barrett

 “Did they hurt you?”

 Suddenly a screeching sound filled the room.
-Lawson’s eagle eyes darted across the room to the point of origin.
+Inhuman.
+Lawson’s steely gaze shot across the room to the point of origin.

-Two, no!
-Three!
-Now four! tentacles of wet pink muscle squirmed their way upward above the bed of stone, inching menacingly toward the two figures.
+Two…Three…Four tentacles of wet pink muscle squirmed their way upward above the bed of stone, inching menacingly toward Lawson and Vivacity.

-Lawson sprang from above for its head as he grasped the bony neck of the skull with his right and slammed his speared fingertips of his left into its sick sallow eye sockets.
-The thing began to shriek as again and again and again he slammed into it as it shrieked in pain, reeling back.
+He grasped the bony neck of the skull with his right fist and with his left slammed speared fingertips into its sick sallow eye sockets.
+The thing began to shriek as again and again and again he slammed into it.
+Desperately the thing began to reel back.

 Now Lawson was on his feet as he slammed the skull upon the ground repeatedly like a rag doll.
 The thing screeched some more.
-He let loose his vice grip and stomped on the massive misshapen skull again and again with his black steel shoe heels.
+He let loose his vice grip and stomped on the massive misshapen skull again and again and again with his black steel shoe heels.

-The creature screamed with the sound of a banshee as it hissed venomously in rage, its tentacles going convulsing limply as its skull smashed into bits.
+The creature screeched desperately, its tentacles going convulsing limply as its skull smashed into bits.
+Then there was silence.

-The creature’s hissing faded, its resistance to death decreased, and slowly all the surroundings now began to fade…the beds of rock, the black walls, the domed ceiling of stone, even the putrid odor disappeared.
+Slowly all around him the surroundings now began to fade mistily…the beds of rock, the black walls, the domed ceiling of stone, even the putrid odor of the sacrificial chamber disappeared.

-As the mist cleared, Lawson’s former surroundings suddenly gave way to laboratory of buttons and metallic machines against the walls of dark mahogany, well-lighted by glowing yellow bulbs that hung from the ceiling and the walls.
+As the mist cleared, Lawson’s former surroundings suddenly gave way to a laboratory of buttons and metallic machines against the walls of dark mahogany, well-lighted by glowing yellow bulbs that hung from the ceiling and the walls.

 Suddenly an oak-smoked voice spoke.

-“Very good Capt.
+“Very good, Capt.
 Fuller,” the voice said, an air of satisfaction about it.
 “You’re the man for our job.”